Sales Strategy

 Service Business Discovery

-Key Areas to Explore:
+Key areas to explore:

-1. Previous experience with similar services
+1. Previous experience with similar service providers

-2. Internal team capabilities and gaps
+2. Internal team capabilities vs. gaps

 3. Budget parameters and ROI expectations